-A bridging loan can give you the money to complete the purchase and fund the necessary works to bring the property up to a mortgageable standard.
+A bridging loan can let you complete the purchase and bring the property up to a mortgageable standard.
 You can then take out a mortgage or sell the property on to repay the loan.

-Auction finance for investment properties
+Auction finance for investment

-When buying property at auction to rent out or as a refurbishment project to sell on, you usually need to complete the purchase within 28 days (20 working days) of the sale.
+When buying property at auction to rent out or as a refurbishment project to sell on, you usually must complete the purchase within 28 days (20 working days) of the sale.
 This is not enough time to apply for a mortgage.

 A bridging loan can allow you to complete the purchase within the deadline, then refinance with a buy to let mortgage, or complete the planned refurbishment work and sell the property on.